Distributed Ledger Technology for IoT: Parasite Chain Attacks: The Biased Random Walk Algorithm

-Given (\ref{eq: weight}), we can go back to the MCMC algorithm: in the most general case, the particle starts in a random site and we can define $\mathbf{\pi}$ as the vector, whose $i$-th entry represents the probability that the particle starts at transaction $i$.
-Furthermore define the difference in cumulative weight between transaction $j$ and transaction $k$ to be $\vartheta_{jk}(t) =\mathcal{H}_j(t)-\mathcal{H}_k(t) $.
-Then the transition matrix $T(t)$ whose $jk$ entry characterizes the probability of transitioning from from site $j$ to site $k$ is defined as follows:
+Furthermore we define the difference in cumulative weight between transaction $j$ and transaction $k$ to be $\vartheta_{jk}(t) =\mathcal{H}_j(t)-\mathcal{H}_k(t) $.
+Then the transition matrix $T(t)$ whose $jk$ entry characterizes the probability of stepping from site $j$ to site $k$ is defined as follows in the case where $j$ is not a tip:

-\be [T]_{jk}(t) = \ee where $q\in [0,1/2)$ represents the probability of going backwards, $m$ is the number of sites directly referenced by $j$, $O_j \subset V$ is the set of all sites that are directly referenced by $j$, $I_j \subset V$ is the set of all sites that directly reference $j$ and $\alpha$ is a tuning parameter.
-Clearly, when the particle hits a tip, it remains there indefinitely, therefore we can assume that if transaction $j$ is a tip, \be [T]_{jk}(t) = \ee

-Equations (\ref{eq: transaction probability}) and (\ref{eq: leaf probability}) provide us with useful information on the MCMC algorithm: the Markov chain has in fact $N(t) - L(t)$ transition states and $L(t)$ absorbing states, where $N(t) = |V(t)|$ is the number of nodes in the tangle at time $t$.
-Therefore, by re-labelling the states at each step the transition matrix can be displayed as follows:
+\be [T]_{jk}(t) = \ee where $q\in [0,1/2)$ represents the probability of going backwards, $O_j \subset V(t)$ is the set of all sites that are directly approved by $j$, $m = | O_j |$ is the number of sites directly approved by $j$, $I_j \subset V(t)$ is the set of all sites that directly approve $j$, and $\alpha$ is a tuning parameter.
+When the walk hits a tip, it remains there indefinitely, therefore when the transaction $j$ is a tip we have \be [T]_{jk}(t) = \ee {\revonefive Note that \eqref{eq: transaction probability} appears in \cite{Equilibria}, where the BRW algorithm is analysed in a different context related to non-cooperative game theory.
+Here, however, we expand on this model in the interest of our attack analysis.} Equations (\ref{eq: transaction probability}) and (\ref{eq: leaf probability}) provide us with useful information on the BRW algorithm: the walk process is an absorbing Markov Chain with $N(t) - L(t)$ transient states and $L(t)$ absorbing states, where $N(t) = |V(t)|$ is the number of sites in the tangle at time $t$, and $L(t)$ is the number of tips at time $t$.
+Therefore, by properly rearranging and re-labelling the sites the transition matrix can be written as follows:

-where $Q(t)$ is the transition matrix between transient states, $R(t)$ is the transition matrix from transient states to absorbing states, and $I$ is the identity matrix for the absorbing states of the Markov Chain.
-Furthermore, we define $\mathcal{L}_i$, $\mathcal{X}_i$ to be the sets containing the indices of the tips and free tips of type $i$ respectively, and define the absorbing probability matrix $B = (I-Q)^{-1}R$.
+where $Q(t)$ is the transition matrix between transient states, $R(t)$ is the transition matrix from transient states to absorbing states, and $I$ is the identity matrix for the absorbing states.
+Standard analysis of absorbing Markov chains yields the absorbing probability matrix $B(t) = (I-Q(t))^{-1}R(t)$, whose $(i,k)$ entry is the probability for the BRW to be absorbed at tip $k$ given that it started at site $i$.